jeffmicklos/InstaCrawler/README.md

 InstaCrawler
 ============
 Originally developed by [Marc Laventure](https://github.com/marclave) on github, I modified the code to add my own custom preferences.
-However, due to Websta.me restrictions, bot can only like 30 pictures an hour. :/
+I built this program to learn my way around HTML requests and API.
+It is recommended you dont use this to bot since it is against Instagram policies and could lead to your account being locked.
+Enjoy.

   - Removed the need for an external profile.yml and yaml library installation
   - Ip address is determined by program, WORKS WITH WINDOWS, might not work with Linux or Ubuntu